-Meanwhile, She et al. (21) reported that melatonin administration reduced insulin resistance and elevated glucose intake in 3 T3-L1 adipocyte.
+Meanwhile, She et al. (20) reported that melatonin administration reduced insulin resistance and elevated glucose intake in 3 T3-L1 adipocytes.
 This agrees with our observation that melatonin reduced insulin resistance (HOMA-IR) to near normal level in the control group.
-However, Lo et al. (16) reported that melatonin did not improve the HOMA-IR in the melatonin-treated groups.
+However, Lo et al. (19) reported that melatonin did not improve the HOMA-IR in the melatonin-treated groups.

 Insulin is a key hormone that regulates circulating glucose levels and cellular metabolism after food intake in many tissues (4).
-According to Shen et al. (22), it is generally accepted that insulin resistance leads to failure of response to insulin, eventually causing impairments in metabolic functions.
-Insulin resistance has been associated with a pro-inflammatory state increasing the risk for complications in T2DM (3).
-In early or progressing stage of T2DM, insulin resistance exists persistently and the amount of β -cell mass becomes inadequate with rapidly increased plasma glucose levels.
-The observed increase in insulin level with concomitant increase in the glucose level in this study may be as a result of insulin, the hyperglycemic condition characterizing diabetes still persisted, because the cells are not sensitive to the circulating insulin.
+According to Shen et al. (21), it is generally accepted that insulin resistance leads to failure of insulin response, eventually causing impairments in metabolic functions.
+Insulin resistance has been associated with a pro-inflammatory state, increasing the risk for complications in T2DM (3).
+In the early or progressing stage of T2DM, insulin resistance exists persistently and the amount of $\beta$ -cell mass becomes inadequate with rapidly increased plasma glucose levels.
+The observed increase in insulin level with concomitant increase in the glucose level in this study may be a result of insulin resistance and reduced insulin sensitivity.
+Thus, even with the high level of insulin, the hyperglycemic condition characterizing diabetes persisted, because the cells are not sensitive to the circulating insulin.

-Type 2 diabetes is primarily characterized by insulin resistance (IR), which is abnormal insulin action, and in order to meet the increased demand to maintain near normoglycemia, pancreatic β -cells produce more insulin, which leads to hyperinsulinemia as a sign of IR.
+Type 2 diabetes is primarily characterized by insulin resistance (IR), which is abnormal insulin action, and in order to meet the increased demand to maintain near normoglycemia, pancreatic $\beta$ -cells produce more insulin, which leads to hyperinsulinemia as a sign of IR.

-Pancreatic β -cells release equimolar quantities of C-peptide (a byproduct of proinsulin co-secreted with insulin) in addition to producing more insulin, which also led to the increased C-peptide as seen in this study.
-C-peptide is a more reliable indicator of endogenous insulin secretion and β -cell function than insulin.
-While insulin is mainly extracted by the liver, C-peptide is mainly metabolized by kidneys subjected to negligible first-pass metabolism by the liver and therefore, serves as a surrogate for endogenous insulin secretion.
+Pancreatic $\beta$ -cells release equimolar quantities of Cpeptide (a byproduct of proinsulin co-secreted with insulin) in addition to producing more insulin, which also led to the increased C-peptide as seen in this study.
+Cpeptide is a more reliable indicator of endogenous insulin secretion and $\beta$ -cell function than insulin.
+While insulin is mainly extracted by the liver, C-peptide is mainly metabolized by kidneys, subjected to negligible first-pass metabolism by the liver, and therefore, serves as a surrogate for endogenous insulin secretion.

 Melatonin levels are down-regulated in metabolic disorders such as diabetes with IR, and activation of melatonin signaling delays disease progression.
-Melatonin has been reported to reduce hyperglycemia, improve insulin resistance, and protects pancreatic β -cells (23).
-Earlier, it was reported that it protects pancreatic β -cells from STZ-induced cellular oxidative injury and the development of T2DM.
-This is achieved by enhancing glucose tolerance, lowering hyperinsulinemia, improving insulin sensitivity, and restoration of the activity of islet β -cells.
-These findings agree with the ability of melatonin to reverse the reduction of glucose transporter 4 (GLUT4) gene expression, glucose intolerance and insulin resistance, and augmented gluconeogenesis in melatonin-deficient pinealectomized rats.
+Melatonin has been reported to reduce hyperglycemia, improve insulin resistance, and protect pancreatic $\beta$ -cells (22).
+Earlier, it was reported that it protects pancreatic $\beta$ -cells from STZ-induced cellular oxidative injury and the development of T2DM.
+This is achieved by enhancing glucose tolerance, lowering hyperinsulinemia, improving insulin sensitivity, and restoring the activity of islet $\beta$ -cells.
+These findings agree with the ability of melatonin to reverse the reduction of glucose transporter 4 (GLUT4) gene expression, glucose intolerance, and insulin resistance, and augmented gluconeogenesis in melatonin-deficient pinealectomized rats.

-The possible mechanism by which melatonin exerts its effects could be mainly attributed to insulinogenic activity that stimulates insulin secretion, regenerate β -cells or even protect the remaining β -cells through its strong antioxidant properties (24).
+The possible mechanism by which melatonin exerts its effects could be mainly attributed to insulinogenic activity that stimulates insulin secretion, regenerates $\beta$ -cells, or even protects the remaining $\beta$ -cells through its strong antioxidant properties (23).
 The effect of melatonin has also been attributed to the direct scavenging of free radicals, up-regulation of endogenous antioxidants, and inhibition of pro-oxidant enzymes.